jdsolucoes/pedit/README.md

-A simple yet usefull one line editor for short commit messages
+A simple yet usefull editor for short stuff, like commit messages.
+In case you don't want a full-blown editor just to enter some text.

+Only displays a new line on enter.
+Line edit functions are provided by GNU Readline.

 ## Pedit!
 ![Italian hand]